karthikeyan2022/home-automation-docker/README.md

 METHOD 1: Docker compose

-  1. Go to the directory that contains corresponding docker-compose.yml ( in /home/pi/Documents/dockercompose_files/mqttserver
+  1. Go to the directory that contains corresponding docker-compose.yml (/home/pi/Documents/dockercompose_files/mqttserver)
   2. Run the command "sudo docker-compose up -d" (refer docker-compose.yml file in that directory which starts the docker containers)